esnue/ThesisAllocationSystem/README.md

 This project's goal is to facilitate matching of thesis supervisors with students by improving access to information on areas of expertise that can be covered by the school faculty.

-We used a Deep Learning topic model called [Contexualized Topic Model](https://github.com/MilaNLProc/contextualized-topic-models) to generate topic proportions for each professor based on their published academic papers.
-The papers we sourced from Google Scholar.
-The supervision plans are also available at [MyStudies](https://mystudies.hertie-school.org/en/).
+We used a Deep Learning topic model called [Contexualized Topic Model](https://github.com/MilaNLProc/contextualized-topic-models) and train it on the body of academic publications that are publicly available on the internet for each of the 28 thesis supervisors at Hertie School, as of Fall 2020.
+The model then identifies topics for each text, thereby informing on topic proportions per professors, which serves as a proxy for their areas of academic expertise. rced from Google Scholar.
+As validation data, we used the supervisors' supervision plans that are available at [MyStudies](https://mystudies.hertie-school.org/en/).

 # Navigation